Aerial view of trucks parked at loading docks and bays

 Direct and network transport have to be evaluated against each other shipment by shipment

-What makes LTL complex
+What makes LTL special in planning

 Pre-haul, linehaul, and post-haul often need to be planned as one connected transport structure